1. About the LRv3 Add-on

-Whenever a game is launched, a basic hash check will verify the presence and integrity of all essential game files inside the Far Cry installation folder.
+Whenever a game is launched, a basic hash check will verify the presence and integrity of all essential game files.
 This is also the reason why it takes slightly longer to load up Far Cry with LRv3 compared to patch 1.40.
 The Steam, GOG and Ubisoft Connect versions of Far Cry slightly differ from each other as do the CD/DVD versions.
 However, this has been addressed and any of their additional or differing files will be correctly verified as well.

 Game commands (CVARs) are checked during the gameplay as well.
 Certain CVARs are automatically set to fixed values for all players.
 Whenever these variables are edited in-game, it will trigger a kick from the LRv3 servers — so do not change your graphic settings while playing on a server!
 Some graphical CVARs cannot be altered at all in order to prevent players from gaining an advantage over others by tweaking their settings.
 For example, on low settings a smoke grenade wouldn’t blur your vision, therefore this has been set to a fixed value.

 All anti-cheat violations are logged and server admins are able to monitor any kicks and bans on their game servers.
 Server admins can also share their ban lists.
-Do not edit Far Cry scripts, add files or use cheat software — you will be permanently banned from all LRv3 game servers!
+Do not edit Far Cry scripts, add files or use cheat software — your account will be locked and you will be permanently banned from all LRv3 game servers!